Rio’s governor suspended amid widening corruption probe involving Brazil’s pandemic response

 The probe also moved beyond Witzel, who rose to power alongside Bolsonaro on the promise of cracking down on corruption and crime.

-Authorities, acting on a request approved by the court, arrested a close aide to Witzel and searched a property of Witzel’s wife, Helena Witzel.
+Authorities, acting on a request approved by the court, arrested a close aide to Witzel and

+searched a property of Witzel’s wife, Helena Witzel.
 Also apprehended was Everaldo Pereira, an evangelical pastor and Brazilian politician who in 2016 baptized Bolsonaro in the River Jordan.

 The Witzels have for months denied any wrongdoing, alleging the investigation was politically orchestrated by Bolsonaro, a bitter political rival.
-“Until my final days, I will not allow this president, whom I unfortunately helped elect, become another dictator in Latin America” Witzel announced when the probe began.
+“Until my final days, I will not allow this president, whom I unfortunately helped elect, become another dictator in Latin America,” Witzel announced when the probe began.

 Witzel’s wife is accused of illegally skimming off $100,000, but not all related to the coronavirus pandemic.
-Investigators found more than $1 million in cash at Weizel’s residence.
+Investigators found more than $1 million in cash at Witzel’s residence.

 Pereira, the pastor, said in a statement that he would cooperate with authorities and “reiterates his faith in the justice system.”